 Use the auto-numbering feature included in the NumberedList Style.

-Block Quote

-If you need to offset text as block quotations of extracts, apply the BlockQuote Style to your paragraph for the correct indentation.
-You do not need to set quotation marks around the block.

-Block Quote: Statements in the block quote will be indented and left justified only to identify the content as different from the body text.

-Footnotes

-To help your readers, avoid using footnotes altogether and include necessary peripheral observations in the text (within parentheses, if you prefer, as in this sentence).

 Acknowledgements (Optional)

 If you wish to identify funding sources or significant contributions by others, please include your acknowledgements at the end of your paper but before the References.
-Only include this information on the final camera-ready copy.

 References

 List and number all references in 9-point Times, single-spaced, at the end of your paper, with one blank line between each reference.
 This format is set as “References Text” in the Styles menu of this document.
 The names of authors in your references are formatted as the first initial(s) of the authors followed by their last names.
 Use et al. when three or more names are given, both in the in-text citations and in the References section.

 Number references consecutively in the text, and enclose the citation number in square brackets (for example, [1]).
 The sentence punctuation follows the bracket [2].
 When citing a reference in your text, refer simply to the reference number, as in [3].
 Do not use “Ref.
-[3]” or “reference [3]” except at the beginning of a sentence: “Reference [3] was the first….”
-Authors who use an alternative reference/citation style will have their papers returned for correction.
+[3]” or “reference [3]” except at the beginning of a sentence: “Reference [3] was the first….” .

-Where appropriate, include the name(s) of editors of referenced books.
-Do not use ibid. or op. cit references.
-For detailed information about IEEE proceedings citations, consult the IEEE Style Guide at https://ieeeauthorcenter.ieee.org/wp-content/uploads/IEEE-Reference-Guide.pdf

-Examples of references for common types of publications—journal articles, books, and websites follow.
-You can use these examples to verify your own work.
-IEEE format is used as in the Transactions on Professional Communication, the source of these sample entries.
-If you need to cite a source that does not fit one of these styles, you may consult the Transactions, or its online submission instructions, for other bibliographic references written in correct IEEE style.

-Please note that references should not have active hyperlinks.

 [1] I. Thompson, “Women and feminism in technical communication,” J. Bus.
 Tech.
 Commun., vol. 13, no. 2, pp.154–178, 1999.